| |

 The ingredients in this facial toner combine to create a grounding, woodsy aroma while cleaning and toning the skin.

-It’s gentle enough to use daily and preps your skin for moisturizing.
-Your face will benefit from the pore tightening and overall smoothing effects of this simple DIY toner — I have really been enjoying this creation.
+This natural toner is gentle enough to use daily as it helps prep your skin for moisturizing.
+Your face will benefit from the pore tightening and overall smoothing effects of this simple DIY toner — I have really been enjoying this creation in my new skincare routine!

-My routine has been to remove my mascara with either coconut or sweet almond oil.
+My routine has been to remove my mascara with either coconut or sweet almond oil (learn more about carrier oils here).
 Next, I wash my entire face with hot water to open my pores.
 I then apply the toner with cotton balls, using small circular motions all over my face to remove any excess makeup, dirt, and oil.
 Then I apply my moisturizer which usually is just a carrier oil (or blend of carrier oils), sometimes with a couple drops of ylang ylang and lavender essential oils.
 My skin feels clean, smooth, and nourished.

 Made with only three simple ingredients, this DIY rosemary cedarwood facial toner is first infused in rosemary leaves for extra nourishing powers.